tsnellgrove/dark_castle3/doc/to_do.md

 				- IDEA: but this is only useful if we pass run_count to cond_check()
 				- IDEA: if timer_count == mach_state, there is no way to pass info about multiple timer runs
 				- IDEA: but how far ahead of real use-case do I want to get?
 Can add as a new feature when needed
-			- FINDING: feels like message type (constant vs. variable) coudl be inferred?
+			- FINDING: feels like message type (constant vs. variable) could be inferred?
 				- IDEA: if message_0 exists => constant message
 		- IDEA: inheritance big picture
 			IDEA: MachProtoMixIn => (Timer, Warning, MachCmdMixIn), MachCmdMixIn => MachSwitchMixIn